johannfaouzi/pyts/README.md

 ### Implemented features

-**Note: the content described in this section corresponds to the main branch, not the latest released version.
+**Note: the content described in this section corresponds to the main branch (i.e., the latest version), and not the latest released version.
 You may have to install the latest version to use some of these features.**

 pyts consists of the following modules: